winnieyangwannan/RippleTagging/_projects/2_project.md

 ---
+# Part 1: How does UMAP work?

-# Part 1: Supervised dimensionality reduction
+# Part 2: Supervised dimensionality reduction

-In order to better visualize the trial-by-trial representation drift and check if the progression of population representation aligned with event sequences, we took advantage of the [supervised dimensionality reduction feature of the UMAP](https://umap-learn.readthedocs.io/en/latest/supervised.html).
+In order to better visualize the trial-by-trial representation drift and check if the progression of population representation drift aligns with the order of the events, we took advantage of the [supervised dimensionality reduction feature of the UMAP](https://umap-learn.readthedocs.io/en/latest/supervised.html).

 We plotted the result of supervised dimensionality reduction with UMAP and first colored it with linearized position (Fig. 1) and then colored it with trial block number (Fig. 2).